Azure/azure-kusto-spark/docs/KustoSource.md

    used in the call for reading from Kusto (used in the single query for 'single' mode or for the export command for 'distributed' mode).
 Use toString to create the json.

 * **KUSTO_OPERATION_ID**:
-    A unique identifier UUID for this reading operation.
-Setting this will override the ClientRequestId on the ClientRequestProperties object if set.
+    'operationId' - A unique identifier UUID for this reading operation.
+Setting this will override the ClientRequestId on the
+    ClientRequestProperties object if set.

 #### Transient Storage Parameters